639 Latona

-639 Latona is a minor planet orbiting the Sun that was discovered by German astronomer Karl Lohnert on July 19, 1907, at Heidelberg.
+639 Latona is a minor planet, specifically an asteroid orbiting in the asteroid belt.
+It was discovered by German astronomer Karl Lohnert on July 19, 1907, at Heidelberg.

 Photometric observations of this asteroid at Palmer Divide Observatory in Colorado Springs, Colorado, during 2007 gave a light curve with a period of 6.139 ± 0.002 hours and a brightness variation of 0.08 ± 0.01 in magnitude.
 This confirms period measurements of about 6.2 hours reported in 1987 and 2001.

 This is a member of the dynamic Eos family of asteroids that most likely formed as the result of a collisional breakup of a parent body.